Oakwood Collegiate Institute: Student government

 Government is provided by the student organization Caput (Latin for "Head").
 There are six positions available: The President, the Vice-President, the Secretary, the Treasurer, and the Social Convenor are all elected by students in the spring.
 The five elected students are responsible for electing a sixth student to the position of Executive Member.

 Concerts

 Music students put on several performances a year: two main ones in November and April, jazz concerts throughout the year, and a Chamber Concert for senior students who perform concerti on their instrument.
 This is also an opportunity for senior students to organize and perform their own musical acts.
 Concerts traditionally end with a singing of the school song.

 Musicals

-Every year the Oakwood Drama Society puts on a major production.
-Usually a musical, these are attended by family, friends, and many from the community.
+Every year the Oakwood Drama Society puts on a major production, usually a musical.

 Trips

 Various departments co-ordinate trips to international locations in order to enhance students' knowledge of the subject they are studying.
 Previous locations have included Beijing, China; Ålborg, Denmark; Los Angeles, California; Yellowknife, Northwest Territories; Paris, France; Rome, Italy; Athens, Greece; Vienna, Austria; Prague, Czech Republic; New York City, New York; and Chicago, Illinois.
-Particularly within the Music Department, teachers keep the location of trips a well-guarded secret until it has been largely planned.
+Particularly within the Music Department, teachers keep the location of trips secret until they are mostly planned.